 Local search is becoming huge, and Google has launched the Hummingbird algorithm, which helps to show local businesses based on the search query.

 Using the knowledge graph, search queries containing a location will show a Google Maps listing for you service.
 This improves your organic brand visibility and increases local awareness, as well as providing the opportunity to get directions to your business.

-The Google knowledge graph has become an essential marketing tool, and whilst they are very simply to set up, a number of businesses are not taking full advantage of it.
+The Google knowledge graph has become an essential marketing tool, and whilst they are very simple to set up, a number of businesses are not taking full advantage of it.
 Along with the detailed information about your company, it improves your local search, provides an area for testimonials and improves your business presence on the SERPs.